The Father of Modern Fluid Mechanics inspecting the Ho III 1938 Rhön Contest Challenger.

 Prandtl’s boundary layer theory has led to a bewildering taxonomy of different types of drag including:

-when there in fact is only one form of drag in slightly viscous flow.
+when there in fact is only one form of drag in slightly viscous flow, that is form/pressure drag (with a very small contribution from skin friction).